 Cellectis is probably the most successful Biotech in France.
 It was founded in 1999 by André Choulika following the discovery of meganucleases ability to change gene editing.
 Today, Cellectis is a well-known Biotech company counting over 100 employees at the end of October and having a market cap north of 1 Billion euros.

-The company is now focused on the development of allogenic CAR-T (from generic donors – i.e. not from the patient themself).
-As well as having ‘saved a baby Girl from terminal leukemia‘ in the UK, these Universal CAR-T treatment (UCART19) is undergoing GMP production and is prepping for the first official human trial.
+The company is now focused on the development of allogenic CAR-T (from generic donors – i.e. not from the patients themselves).
+As well as having ‘saved a baby Girl from terminal leukemia‘ in the UK, this Universal CAR-T treatment (UCART19) is undergoing GMP production and is prepping for the first official human trial.

 - Click to read the exclusive interview of Cellectis CEO André Choulika